Good Will Hunting poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Will Hunting mops floors at MIT, living a double life as a brilliant mind trapped in a working-class existence.
 He spends evenings with his South Boston friends, keeping his genius hidden..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Of particular interest, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Will anonymously solves Lambeau's impossible theorem on the hallway chalkboard, revealing his extraordinary mathematical genius.
 Lambeau is stunned and posts an even harder problem to find the mystery solver..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.